Lidor-Mashiach/Lidor-Mashiach/README.md

 # 👋 Welcome to my GitHub

-I'm Lidor Mashiach — a Software & Information Systems Engineering student at Ben-Gurion University, specializing in Artificial Intelligence and Machine Learning.
+Hi, I'm Lidor Mashiach — part of the Honors Program at Ben-Gurion University, where I’m pursuing a combined B.Sc. and M.Sc. in Software & Information Systems Engineering, specializing in Machine Learning and Big Data.

-My interests revolve around intelligent systems, algorithmic thinking, and building software that’s both elegant and scalable.
+My main focus is on Deep Learning research, but I also enjoy exploring Information Retrieval, Reinforcement Learning, and algorithmic problem-solving.
-I'm currently preparing for M.Sc. research in Deep Learning under academic supervision, and love exploring ideas that bridge theory and practice.
+I love building projects that bridge theory and practice — from scalable software systems to hands-on ML experiments.

 ---